WaffleHacks/wafflemaker/README.md

 and [Vault](https://vaultproject.io), for storing application secrets.
 This supersedes [autodeploy](https://github.com/WaffleHacks/autodeploy), fixing many of its pain points.

-An example service defintion can be found [here](./example-service.toml).
+An example service definition can be found [here](./example-service.toml).

 ## Introduction